-206. Plaintiffs bring this action on behalf of themselves, and all others similarly situated pursuant to Federal Rules of Civil Procedure 23(a), 23(b)(2), and 23(b)(3) as representatives of the following class and subclasses for which certification will be sought, defined as follows:
+225. Plaintiffs bring this action on behalf of themselves, and all others similarly situated pursuant to under ILCS § 5/2-801, as representatives of the following class and subclasses, for which Plaintiff seeks certification, defined as follows:

-- 207. No-Risk Promotion Class: Any person who opted into a DraftKings promotion advertising a "Risk-Free" or "No Sweat" bet with Defendant and lost their bet. - a.
-Kentucky Subclass: Any person who wagered in the state of Kentucky and utilized a DraftKings promotion advertising a "Risk-Free" or "No Sweat" bet with Defendant and lost their first bet within the applicable statute of limitations period. - 208.
+- 226. No-Risk Promotion Class: Any person who opted into a DraftKings promotion advertising a "Risk-Free" or "No Sweat" bet with Defendant and lost their bet. - a.
+Illinois Subclass: Any person who wagered in the state of Illinois and utilized a DraftKings promotion advertising a "Risk-Free" or "No Sweat" bet with Defendant and lost their first bet within the applicable statute of limitations period. - 227.
 Signup Bonus Promotion Class: Any person who opened an account and deposited money in response to a DraftKings "\$1,000 Bonus" promotion for new customers. - a.
-Kentucky Subclass: Any person who opened an account and deposited money while in the state of Kentucky in response to a DraftKings "\$1,000 Bonus" promotion for new customers. - 209.
-Targeted Underage Users Class: Any person who opened an account and entered free promotions on DraftKings' platform before reaching the legal gambling age in their jurisdiction and then placed paid bets on DraftKings after reaching the legal gambling age. - a.
-Kentucky Subclass: Any person who opened an account and entered free promotions on DraftKings' platform while in the state of Kentucky before turning eighteen years old and then placed paid bets on DraftKings after turning eighteen years old. - 210.
+Illinois Subclass: Any person who opened an account and deposited money while in the state of Illinois in response to a DraftKings "\$1,000 Bonus" promotion for new customers. - 228.
+Targeted Underage Users Class: Any person who opened an account and entered free promotions on DraftKings' platform before turning twenty-one years old and then placed paid bets on DraftKings after turning twenty-one years old. - a.
+Illinois Subclass: Any person who opened an account and entered free promotions on DraftKings' platform while in the state of Illinois before turning twenty-one years old and then placed paid bets on DraftKings after turning twenty-one years old. - 229.
 Excluded from these Classes are (a) Defendants and any of their members, affiliates, parents, subsidiaries, officers, directors, employees, successors, or assigns; (b) class counsel and their employees; and (c) the judicial officers and Court staff assigned to this case and their immediate family members.

-- 211. The Class Period for each promotion class is tolled to the earliest date of DraftKings' distribution of each of the relevant promotions under the continuing violation doctrine.
+- 230. The Class Period for each promotion class is tolled to the earliest date of DraftKings' distribution of each of the relevant promotions under the continuing violation doctrine.
 DraftKings has engaged in an ongoing scheme to mislead consumers regarding the true terms of its promotions.
-As described more fully above, Plaintiffs have been misled and injured by the cumulative effect of DraftKings' misleading advertisements since gambling was legalized in Kentucky. - 212.
-Alternatively, the Class Period extends from the relevant statutory limitations period for each cause of action through the date of judgment in this case and includes any continuing violations that DraftKings engages in while this litigation is pending. - 213.
+As described more fully above, Plaintiffs have been misled and injured by the cumulative effect of DraftKings' misleading advertisements since gambling was legalized in Illinois. - 231.
+Alternatively, the Class Period extends from the relevant statutory limitations period for each cause of action through the date of judgment in this case and includes any continuing violations that DraftKings engages in while this litigation is pending. - 232.
 This case is properly brought as a class action for the following reasons: - a.
 Ascertainability: The Class Members can be readily identified through Defendants' records which will include a record of all those users who signed up for various promotions and must also track customer's state of residence.
-The members will be identified by filtering DraftKings' records for Kentucky users who entered into each of the identified promotions and lost money. - b.
+The members will be identified by filtering DraftKings' records for Illinois users who entered into each of the identified promotions and lost money. - b.
 Numerosity: The Class is so numerous that joinder of all members in this action is impracticable.
 The exact number and identity of all Class Members is unknown by Plaintiff at this time.
 However, Plaintiffs believes there are tens of thousands and potentially even hundreds of thousands of Class Members.
 The number and identity of Class Members can be determined through discovery of Defendant. - c.
 Commonality and Predominance: Plaintiffs and Class Members were all injured by the same unlawful conduct.
 Therefore, this action involved common questions of law and fact, which predominate over any questions affecting only individual Class Members, including, without limitation: